找回密码

 Locomotion

-" t3 Z! k3 f1 C6 kWith perhaps one tiny exception, diddly-squat has been said in print about the biomechanics and functional biology of boreopterids, including their locomotory abilities.
+" h0 @6 W* f t+ n2 IWith perhaps one tiny exception, diddly-squat has been said in print about the biomechanics and functional biology of boreopterids, including their locomotory abilities.
 Their proportional similarity to ornithocheirids suggests that some generalities about ornithocheirid locomotion will fit boreopterids nicely, however.
 For instance, the elongate, warped deltopectoral crest and reinforced scapulae that we see in boreopterids probably signifies frequent launching from deep water, just as it does in ornithocheirids (Habib and Cunningham 2010).
 Similarly, the tiny hindlimbs of boreopterids dictate that their wings bore a correspondingly narrow chord.
 Their shorter wing fingers would make the wing somewhat shorter and lower aspect than those of ornithocheirids, however, possibly reflecting a preference for inland habits where short wings are beneficial for takeoff (Rayner 1988).
-The finding of all (two) boreopterid specimens in a freshwater deposit ties in nicely with this idea, but, of course, a much larger sample size is needed to ascertain a depositional bias in the boreopterid record.' v. h" z; P1 {% w" e; e
+The finding of all (two) boreopterid specimens in a freshwater deposit ties in nicely with this idea, but, of course, a much larger sample size is needed to ascertain a depositional bias in the boreopterid record.

 回复